2011 Dublin West by-election: Result

 A full recount was ordered after only 18 votes separated Socialist Party candidate Ruth Coppinger from Fianna Fáil candidate David McGuinness.
 After the recount, both McGuinness and Coppinger had the same number of votes in the fourth count.
 Under electoral law Coppinger was eliminated, for McGuinness had more first-preference votes.

-It was the first time since July 1982 – when Noel Treacy won a seat in Galway East – that a candidate of a governing party won a by-election.
+It was the first time since the 1982 Galway East by-election that a candidate of a governing party won a by-election, and the first since the 1976 Dublin South-West by-election to have transferred a seat from an opposition party to a government party.
 The result left Fianna Fáil with no TDs in Dublin city and County.